stormasm/gpuicom-notes/dock/Readme.md

 hola 126 StackPanel::new

 hola 140 StoryContainer FocusHandle(FocusId(3v1))
-hola 141 TabPanel::new
+hola 148 new_tabs: TabPanel::new

 hola 140 StoryContainer FocusHandle(FocusId(6v1))
-hola 141 TabPanel::new
+hola 148 new_tabs: TabPanel::new

 hola 140 StoryContainer FocusHandle(FocusId(9v1))
-hola 141 TabPanel::new
+hola 148 new_tabs: TabPanel::new

 hola 140 StoryContainer FocusHandle(FocusId(12v1))
-hola 141 TabPanel::new
+hola 148 new_tabs: TabPanel::new
-hola 141 TabPanel::new
+hola 148 new_tabs: TabPanel::new

 hola 140 StoryContainer FocusHandle(FocusId(16v1))
-hola 141 TabPanel::new
+hola 148 new_tabs: TabPanel::new

 hola 126 StackPanel::new
 load layout success